 Texas professional engineers are obligated to protect the property interests of the future homeowner, the builder, the lender, and all other parties involved

-Since the various parties to real estate transactions have different interests, trying to be “fair” to everyone may be difficult.
+Since the various parties to real estate transactions have different interests, trying to be “fair” to everyone can be difficult.
 I try to be fair by doing my best to make sure the buyer client understands the risks involved.
-I do not recommend foundation repair unless I am convinced that repair is cost effective.
-I use the term “cost effective” to mean that the recommended action give the most bang for the buck.
+I do not recommend foundation repair unless I am convinced that repair is cost-effective.
+I use the term “cost-effective” to mean that the recommended action gives the most bang for the buck.

 Texas Professional Engineers must communicate using clear and concise language that can be readily understood by their client and other expected audiences

 Unfortunately, this is an area where almost everyone can do better.
 This is a technical subject that can be difficult to explain to people who are not technically proficient.
 One of the purposes of this website is to help real estate agents and TREC inspectors more knowledgeable about slab foundations in expansive soils.
 A related site, houstonslabfoundations.com provides reliable information to the general public.